The integrality conjecture and the cohomology of preprojective stacks: Generalisations of the purity theorem

-is pure, and hence so are each of the summands $\DT^{\zeta}_{\tilde{Q},\tilde{W},\dd}$.
-The purity of the right hand side of (\ref{absHint}) follows, and so does the theorem. \end{proof} \begin{example} We consider again the special case in which $Q=Q_{\Jor}$, and so $\tilde{Q}$ is a quiver with one vertex and three loops, which we label $X,Y,Z$, and $\tilde{W}=X[Y,Z]$.
-Setting $\ff=1$, there is a natural isomorphism of schemes
+We consider again the special case in which $Q=Q_{\Jor}$, and so $\tilde{Q}$ is a quiver with one vertex and three loops, which we label $x,y,z$, and $\tilde{W}=x[y,z]$.
+Setting $\ff=1$, there is a natural isomorphism of schemes (see \cite{BBS})

 where the right hand side of (\ref{HilbIso}) is the usual Hilbert scheme parameterising codimension $n$ ideals $I\subset \mathbb{C}[x,y,z]$.
-As a special case of Theorem \ref{purityWithStab} we deduce that the mixed Hodge structure
+The following is then a corollary of Theorem \ref{purityWithStab}: \begin{corollary} The mixed Hodge structure

-is pure of Tate type for all $n$.
-The calculation of the class of
+is pure of Tate type for all $n$. \end{corollary} The calculation of the class of

 in a suitable completion of the Grothendieck group of mixed Hodge modules is one of the main results of \cite{BBS}, following on from the earlier paper \cite{DS09}, where an in depth analysis of the $n=4$ case was undertaken.
-It follows from our purity result that the Hodge polynomial $\hp\left(\HO_c\left(\Hilb_n(\mathbb{C}^3),\phi_{\mathcal{T}r(\tilde{W})_d}\mathbb{Q}_{\Msp(\tilde{Q})_{1,n}}\right),x,y,z\right)$ is equal to the weight polynomial $\wt\left(\HO_c\left(\Hilb_n(\mathbb{C}^3),\phi_{\mathcal{T}r(\tilde{W})_n}\right),q\right)$ after the substitution $q^2=xyz^2$, and we deduce from \cite[Thm.2.7]{BBS} the following generating function equation for the Hodge polynomial of the vanishing cycle cohomology for $\Hilb_n(\mathbb{C}^3)$:
+It follows from our purity result that the Hodge polynomial $\hp\!\left(\HO_c\left(\Hilb_n(\AA^3),\phi_{\mathcal{T}r(\tilde{W})_d}\mathbb{Q}_{\Msp(\tilde{Q})_{1,n}}\right),x,y,z\right)$ is equal to the weight polynomial $\wt\!\left(\HO_c\left(\Hilb_n(\AA^3),\phi_{\mathcal{T}r(\tilde{W})_n}\right),q\right)$ after the substitution $q^2=xyz^2$, and we deduce from \cite[Thm.2.7]{BBS} the following generating function equation for the Hodge polynomial of the vanishing cycle cohomology for $\Hilb_n(\AA^3)$: